nothingnothings/HostCorpsWebpackVersion/README.md

 # HostCorps

 Website of a fictional hosting provider company.
 Built with HTML5, CSS3 and vanilla JavaScript.
 This version of the app made use of a Webpack workflow to bundle its content.
-The webApp can be acessed [here](https://nothingnothings.github.io/HostCorpsWebpackVersion).
+The app also uses GitHub Actions to deploy the content of the `master` branch, bundled and optimized, into the `gh-pages` branch.
+The deployed website can be acessed [here](https://nothingnothings.github.io/HostCorpsWebpackVersion).

 ## Technologies

-Some of the Languages, Libraries and packages employed:
+Some of the Languages, Libraries and Packages employed:

 - Node Package Manager (for Webpack and webpack-related packages)
 - HTML5